 …from the Keene Wallace translation of Là Bas

-The suspected murders of these hundreds of children were disregarded until he could be accused and convicted of the more heinous medieval crime of heresy.
+At the trial, the suspected murders of these hundreds of children were disregarded until he could be accused and convicted of the far more heinous medieval crime of heresy.
 As an aristocrat, he was permitted the mercy of being throttled before his body was burned.
 His accomplices were less lucky.

 “Far from his châteaux, in his dungeon, alone, he had opened himself and viewed the cloaca which had so long been fed by the residual waters escaped from the abattoirs of Tiffauges and Mâchecoul.
 He had sobbed in despair of ever draining this stagnant pool.
 And thunder-smitten by grace, in a cry of horror and joy, he had suddenly seen his soul overflow and sweep away the dank fen before a torrential current of prayer and ecstasy.
 The butcher of Sodom had destroyed himself, the companion of Jeanne d’Arc had reappeared, the mystic whose soul poured out to God, in bursts of adoration, in floods of tears.”